 - Links to your social media pages

-In the Blog by Number course I give you three blog posts that are essential to write before you launch your blog.
+In the Blog by Number course I give you multiple blog posts that are essential to write before you launch your blog.

 - You’ll get the fill in the blank blog post template to increase your traffic from search engines.